 Each school division must annually notify parents, employees and other building occupants about asbestos inspections, response actions, and post-response action activities, including periodic reinspection and surveillance activities that are planned or in progress.
-View the division's Asbestos Notification.
+40 C.F.R.
+763.84(c).

 Availability of School Division Policies and Regulations

 Each division must make an annual announcement at the beginning of the school year advising the public that current copies of all division policies and regulations are available on the division’s website.
 The announcement should also state that printed copies of school division policies and regulations are available to citizens who do not have online access.
-Refer to School Board Policy BFB, Board Policy Manual; Va.
+VSBA Policy BF Board Policy Manual; Va.
 Code § 22.1-253.13:7.E.

 Bill of Rights

-In accordance with Virginia School Boards Association Policy IEC, the Bill of Rights of the Constitution of the United States is posted in a conspicuous place in each school.
+The Bill of Rights of the Constitution of the United States must be posted in a conspicuous place in each school.
 VSBA Policy IEC Bill of Rights of the Constitution of the United States; Acts 2003, c.
 902.

-Before the School Board approves its budget for submission to the appropriating body, the board must hold at least one public hearing to hear the views of the citizens.
-Public notice of the hearing will be given at least ten days before the hearing in a newspaper having a general circulation in the division.
+Before the school board approves its budget for submission to the appropriating body, the board must hold at least one public hearing to hear the views of the citizens.
+Public notice of the hearing must be given at least ten days before the hearing in a newspaper having a general circulation in the division.
 Va.
 Code § 22.1-92.

 Upon approval of the school division’s budget by the appropriating body every year, the school board must publish the approved annual budget, in line item form, including the estimated required local match, on the division’s website.
 The document must also be made available in hard copy as needed for citizens for inspection.
-The school division's Adopted Budget, along with associated documents and presentations, can be accessed through the Budget & Planning site.
+Va.
+Code § 22.1-93.

 Child Abuse Reporting